chatgut/userServiceEmi/README.md

 - Profile picture
 - Number of posts

+Response:
+- 200 OK if user is found.
+- 404 Not found if no user with the given ID is found.

 ### Endpoint: POST /users

 Creates a new user profile or updates a user profile if a user with that user id already exists.